mkashifaslam/air-quality/README.md

 ## Description

-This is sample project to expose apis to get pollution data of nearest GPS coordinates city using iqair.
+This is sample project to expose apis to get pollution data of nearest GPS coordinates city using IQAir APIs.

 ## Installation